LennardZuendorf/LennardZuendorf/README.md

 <h1 align="center">Hi 👋, I'm Lennard</h1>
-<h3 align="center">Full time student and part time hobby dev.
-I build on projects from time to time, for uni, myself or some business ideas.
+<h3 align="center">Full time student, part time hobby software engineer and product enthusiast.</h3>
+<h3 align="center">I build on projects from time to time, for uni, myself or some business ideas.
 I'm also a music geek, spending way to much time on Spotify.</h3>

 <h2 align="left"> 💫 about me: </h2>